 Applications to the MPH program in Applied Epidemiology are accepted for the Fall semester only.
-Please see the Master of Public Health website for detailed applicant instructions and application deadline information.
+Applicants should visit the Master of Public Health website for detailed instructions and deadlines.

 The following criteria are used for evaluating applicants holistically to the MPH program:

 - Cumulative undergraduate GPA.

 - Graduate Record Examination for applicants with an undergraduate GPA less than 3.0.

 - Three letters of recommendation.

 - Statement of purpose.

 The Master of Public Health program requires a minimum of 42 semester hours of coursework beyond the bachelor’s degree.
 A minimum grade of “B-” is required for each course; an overall program GPA of 3.0 is required for graduation.

 A. For Admission to Classified Graduate Status*